mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

 ##### Cleric
 - Do you have liturgy to perform?
 How often/how devout are you?
 How do they guide your actions?
 - How did you first come to this faith?
+- Do you have a home temple or church?

 ##### Druid
 - Is there a part of nature/element that you have an affinity with?
-- How far will you go?
+- How far will you go to protect/preserve?
 - Is there a go to wild shape you have?
 Why/not?
 - Why would you leave the place you’ve been guarding/nurturing?